The Ancient Wisdom: A Brief Exploration of Greek Mythology

 who was dionysus the frivolous

-God of wine, drunkenness and madness understood as total surrender to the dark and mysterious forces of nature and the psyche, outside any rational control or moral discipline.
+god of wine, drunkenness and madness understood as total surrender to the dark and mysterious forces of nature and the psyche, outside any rational control or moral discipline.
 Typical symbols of Dionysus were the thyrsus (wooden staff surmounted by a pine cone and adorned with ivy and vine shoots), the nebris (deer skin used as a cloak), and the mask.
 He was often represented with an ivy crown and with his cup, the Kantharos.
 In Rome he was known as Bacchus.

 5.1 Instinct, madness and mutability